murilopolese/murilopolese/content/workshops/2014-06-01-kids-hack-day-summer-camp.md

 ---
-title: "Kids Hack Day: Summer Camp June 2014"
+title: "Kids Hack Day: Summer Camp"
 cover: '/workshops/khd-2014-06_01.jpg'
 excerpt: "During early days of Kids Hack Day, the main format was “one day events”.
 As people kept asking for more and more about next events and the subscription list increased, I was invited to join the new format Kids Hack Day was trying out: Summer Camp."
 tags: